z31nnx/vpc-ec2-project/docs/VPC-EC2-Project.md

             - Used the same keypair1 and attached the AutoScalingGroup-SG
             - On the launch template user data I plugged in this script:
             - #!/bin/bash
-            - # to update, download http, start and enable httpd, and to add a text file in /var/www/html/index.html
+            - #to update, download http, start and enable httpd, and to add a text file in /var/www/html/index.html
             - dnf update -y
             - dnf install httpd -y
             - systemctl start httpd
             - systemctl enable httpd
-            - echo “<h1>Hello world from $(hostname -f)</h1>” > /var/www/html/index.html
+            - echo “''<h1>Hello world from $(hostname -f)</h1>''” > /var/www/html/index.html
             - Attached the Auto Scaling Group Launch Template.
 Proceeded to step 2 and on the Network section, selected the Project-VPC and 2 public subnets (Project-Public-Subnet 1 and 2) with balanced effort as availability zone distribution.
             - Created a load balancer (Project-ALB) with internet-facing from Project-Public-Subnet-1 and 2.
 This load balancer will distribute instances within these 2 availability zones to ensure high availability.
             - Created a target group (Project-ALB-TG) on port 80 to target the public instances for the application load balancer.